fri3d3rike/physical-computing/README.md

 ## Who we are

 We are Friederike SURNAME and Mirza Özokyay.
-Friederike is a Bachelor's student and has experience in UX design.
+Friederike is a Bachelor's student and has experience in interactive systems.
 Mirza is a Master's student and is familiar with electronics.

 ## Topic

-We have not decided on a project yet.
-Candidates are the presentation timer, the telepresence system or maybe a new idea by us.
+The topic selection is pending.

 ## Repository Structure